mitchdavenport88/VisitJQ/TESTING.md

 8. Clicked another map button.
     * Relevant marker set should appear as previously tested.
     * Checked the map view resets to its default position and default zoom.
-    * Checked the recommendation section text also reset to its default content.
+    * Checked the recommendation section text also resets to its default content.
 9. Changed the window width to below 992px in order to check the map and its buttons fill the screen width.
     * The recommendation section should drop underneath the map.
 10. Repeat steps 4-8.